CivicActions/guidebook/docs/060-engineering/drupal-developer-tips-for-getting-the-most-out-of-open-source.md

 In weighing potential changes, it's essential to figure out what kind of change we're making and to carefully weigh costs and benefits, ensuring that the client too is aware of long term implications.
 At every stage, we should ask:

 - Can this change be made through API methods rather than code changes?
-For example, is there a hook availble that could be used in a custom module to achieve the change without changing existing modules?
+For example, is there a hook available that could be used in a custom module to achieve the change without changing existing modules?
 - If not, can this change be made cleanly through a patch?
 - If not, is the benefit that would result from this change truly worth the long term costs of a hack or a fork?